Jsyro/bc-vcpedia/applications/application-bc-correction.md

 -	The Verifier must use BC Wallet and the mobile verifier feature to verify digital credentials of the holder.

 ### 2.3.4 Verification of an Accredited Lawyer from the Law Society of British Columbia
--	When an individual (Holder) identifies their scheduled appointment to access the Corrections Centre, the Corrections Reception team member (Verifier) must communicate the option to use digital credentials for verification.
+-	When an individual (Holder) identifies their scheduled appointment to access the Corrections Centre, the BC Corrections Staff (Verifier) must communicate the option to use digital credentials for verification.
 -	When verifying digital credentials, the Verifier must use the tools to present a proof request to the Holder.
 -	The Holder must scan the proof request with their BC Wallet to present their digital credentials.